felixakiragreen/visaviz/README.md

 ## Upcoming

-- choose color based on Threads
 - add sorting/filtering options
-- showing threads with same color

 - calculate gridItem size so that it fills the space, doesn't exceed it
 - figure out a popularity value system for tweets (probably configurable, should consult Visa)
 - set Timezone & DateFormat